 Most people are just skimming search results.
 So, if you add your focus keyword at the start, the first thing users will notice is the keyword.
 As a result, it will increase your chances of getting a click.

 2. Match the Search Intent in Your Titles

 Including a keyword in the title tag used to be an important ranking factor for Google, but that has changed over time.

 Now, it’s vital to get the search intent right, and SEO titles to play a huge role in that.

 Search intent or keyword intent is what searchers really want.
 Are they looking for information about a product?
 Do they want to visit a website?
 Or do they want to buy the product?

-Getting the search intent right is essential if you want to rank high on Google.
-And you can start to capture the intent through your titles.
+Getting the search intent of your content right is essential if you want to rank high on Google.
+And you can start to get the intent right with your titles.

-To understand what’s the keyword intent, enter a search term on Google and look at the results on the first page.
-You’ll see a pattern on how the titles are written and then you can write your SEO title tags the same way.
+To understand what the keyword intent is for your focus keyword, enter the term on Google and look at the results on the first page.
+You’ll see a pattern on how the titles are written and what they’re about, and then you can write your SEO title tags the same way.

-For instance, if you search for the best laptops 2020 on Google, the top results will have a buying intent.
-The titles for each result also match that intent and helps users in making an informed choice.
+For instance, if you search for the best laptops for students on Google, the top results will have a buying intent.
+The titles for each result match that intent.

 3. Use Power Words to Add Emotions